|

 A continental climate ensures that Bucharest experiences hot, dry summers and cold winters when temperatures often drop well below freezing.
 The city lies on the Romanian Plain, and this brings chilly winter winds.
 Summer temperatures are usually pleasantly warm with occasional heat waves, and humidity is low, but there can be occasional rainstorms.
 The rainiest seasons in Bucharest are spring and autumn.

-We recommend you bring your own helmet if possible for this ride.
+We recommend you bring your own helmet if possible for this ride as they are mandatory.
 If not, there are a limited few around to borrow, but they are not property of the outfitter (they are forgotten helmets of past riders at the riding centre) and will not assume risk for their use.

 $USD or Euro will be fine; no need to change money into RON.